Why is paper recycling important?

 - Use electronic media.
 Not only are digital formats more agile, but they also contribute to less paper production and thus less forest clearing.

-Surely you were already aware of the importance of your own impact on our environment.
-But … did you imagine that any small action has an impact, in one way or another, on him?
+Indeed you were already aware of the importance of your impact on our environment.
+But did you imagine that any small action affects in one way or another?
 The use of paper, which extends to almost any area of our daily life, is one of the most common.
 And remember: recycling it, reusing it, and reducing its consumption are just some of the many gifts you can give the planet.